mindspore-ai/docs/install/mindspore_ascend_install_docker_en.md

 ## Installing Ascend AI processor software package

-Ascend CANN `9.0.0` will be released soon.
+Ascend CANN `9.0.0` and installation instructions are available via [Quick install](https://www.hiascend.com/cann/download).

 The default installation path of the installation package is `/usr/local/Ascend`.
 Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package.
 If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.